Exploring Popular Real Estate Investment Platforms in 2025: Roots, Arrived, and Landa

 Roots

-Roots' REIT offers a portfolio of residential rental properties, single-family and smaller multi-family.
-Roots has a unique model where the residents of the properties can get invested in the fund for being good renters (pay rent on time, take care of the property, and are good neighbors).
+Roots' REIT offers a portfolio of residential properties focused on the workforce housing segment currently in Atlanta and Augusta, GA, with expansion plans across the Southeast.
+Roots has a unique model where the renters of the properties have the opportunity to be invested in the fund for being good renters (paying rent on time, taking care of the property, and being good neighbors).
 This has led to low vacancy, low turn costs, and high returns for its investors, as you’ll see below.

 Arrived Homes

-Arrived offers three ways to invest: you can purchase a fractional share of a vacation rentals, you can purchase a fractional share of a single-family property, or you can invest in the Single Family Residential Fund, which will be the focus of this article.
+Arrived offers four ways to invest: you can purchase a fractional share of a vacation rental, you can purchase a fractional share of a single-family property, you can buy real estate debt, or you can invest in the Single Family Residential Fund, which will be the focus of this article.

 Landa